flowcean/flowcean/docs/examples/one_tank.md

     ).load()
 ```

-Beside the ode the time resolution `dt` and a mapping function are passed to the constructor.
+Beside the ODE, the time resolution `dt` and the mapping function `map_to_dataframe` are passed to the constructor.
 The mapping function describes how the generated solutions for different points in time can be mapped into a data frame for further processing within Flowcean.

 The generated output of the `OdeEnvironment` environment has the form